 - resolver-nonbackoff-tries This specifies how many retries occur before exponential backoff kicks in.
 The default is 3. - resolver-retry-interval This sets the base retry interval in milliseconds.
-The default is 800. - sig-validity-interval this specifies the upper bound of the number of days that RRSIGs generated by named are valid; the default is 30 days, with a maximum of 3660 days (10 years).
-The optional second value specifies the minimum bound on those RRSIGs and also determines how long before expiry named starts regenerating those RRSIGs.
-The default value for the lower bound is 1/4 of the upper bound; it is expressed in days if the upper bound is greater than 7, and hours if it is less than or equal to 7 days.
+The default is 800. - sig-validity-interval This specifies the number of days into the future that DNSSEC signatures that are automatically generated as a result of dynamic updates (Dynamic Update) will expire.
+There is an optional second field which specifies how long before expiry the signatures are regenerated.
+If not specified, the signatures are regenerated at 1/4 of the base interval.
+The second field is specified in days if the base interval is greater than 7 days; otherwise it is specified in hours.
+The default base interval is 30 days, giving a re-signing interval of 7 1/2 days.
+The maximum value is 10 years (3660 days).